kfchou/kfchou.github.io/_posts/2026-04-10-autoresearch.md

 Verify: npm test -- --coverage | grep "All files"
 ```

-Disclaimed: I have not tested this skill myself
+Disclaimer: I have not tested this skill myself

 ## Applications in the Physical World?